 In the forex market, these types of conflict analysis happen all the time.

-When the forex charts can’t make it clear the strength of a currency, that is where a currency strength indicator comes into play.
+When the forex charts do not clearly indicate the value of a currency, a currency strength indicator may be needed.

-Before we reveal our currency strength trading strategy, let’s first lay down the foundation.
+Before we reveal our currency strength trading strategy, let’s start by laying the foundation.

 What is the Currency Strength Indicator?